CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 Novice Tier Magic Skills (level 0) can be unlocked under an appropriate Magic Vocation for 1 skill point.

 Incompetent Magic Skills (level -1) can be given by the Narrator as appropriate with the narrative.
+In general, a character with a level 0 Magic Vocation can have 1 Narrator given Incompetent magic skill, gaining 1 additional Incompetent magic skill per increase to the Magic Vocation Level.

 Examples of unlocking Incompetent Magic Skills: